The Philanthropy of Charles Merrill, Jr. Ignited Life-Changing Journeys

 That man is Charles Merrill, Jr.

 Since the late 1950s, in addition to his work as an educator and civil rights activist, the son of the co-founder of Merrill Lynch has offered scholarships to students at historically Black colleges and universities, starting with Spelman and Morehouse Colleges.

 Merrill Scholarships can be applied to study abroad programs of the recipient’s choosing.
-Dozens of IES Abroad’s own students have come to us with Merrill Scholarships and set off on adventures everywhere from Melbourne, Australia, to Nantes, France.
+Hundreds of IES Abroad’s own students have come to us with Merrill Scholarships and set off on adventures everywhere from Melbourne, Australia, to Nantes, France.
 Mr. Merrill’s impact on their education is profound and IES Abroad is proud to call him an official contributor to our diversity initiatives.

 While reminiscing on what inspired his study abroad scholarships for African American undergraduates, Mr. Merrill told us, “From my early childhood I [traveled throughout] Europe… London, Paris, Florence, Rome, Switzerland.
 Then in my teens, this widened to include Germany and Austria, and even Czechoslovakia and a couple of places in Yugoslavia.
 [I began thinking that] if a trip to Prague, a city no Merrill had ever visited, could help build my independence, it could do the same for Black students and their schools.
 I developed a strong commitment to Spelman and Morehouse Colleges, [among other] colleges and secondary schools.”

 To honor the vision and foresight of Charles Merrill Jr, IES Abroad alumni have established an endowed scholarship fund in his honor that will provide scholarship aid in perpetuity to need-based, underrepresented students studying at IES Abroad Centers worldwide.